Send your enquiry.

 You can get banned for driving without due care and attention if the case is considered serious by the courts.
 You may also be automatically disqualified if you cannot accept any further points on your licence.
 This is called a totting-up ban.

 If you have been accused of careless driving, please contact our motor offence solicitors for expert legal advice.
 We specialise in motoring offences and can help you retain your licence.
-We have offices in London, Leeds, Sheffield, Huddersfield and Dewsbury.
-Wherever you live, we can help.

 What is careless driving?

 Careless driving is often described as driving without due care and attention.
 It means your standard of driving has fallen below that expected of a prudent and competent driver.
 There are lots of scenarios that could amount to driving without due care and attention, including: